Connection Strategies

 Every connection strategy automatically respects the polarity of source neurons:

-- Synapses from Excitatory neurons are always positive.
+- Synapses from excitatory neurons are always positive

-- Synapses from Inhibitory neurons are always negative.
+- Synapses from inhibitory neurons are always negative

-For example, if you have 5 Excitatory neurons, 5 Inhibitory neurons, and 10 Both neurons, and set the ratio to 60% excitatory, the 5 Excitatory neurons contribute 5 positive connections, the 5 Inhibitory neurons contribute 5 negative connections, and the 10 Both neurons are split 7 excitatory, 3 inhibitory to achieve 12/20 = 60% overall.
+When source neurons have explicit excitatory or inhibitory polarity, the strategy attempts to achieve the requested ratio while respecting individual neuron polarity constraints.
+Excitatory and inhibitory neurons always maintain their sign constraint, and the ratio is achieved using only nonpolar neurons.
+For example, if you have 5 excitatory neurons, 5 inhibitory neurons, and 10 nonpolar neurons, and set the ratio to 60% excitatory, the 5 excitatory neurons contribute 5 positive connections, the 5 inhibitory neurons contribute 5 negative connections, and the 10 nonpolar neurons are split 7 excitatory, 3 inhibitory to achieve 12/20 = 60% overall.